Rainzor/GPU-Programming/2-Stream-Compaction/README.md

 The size of data contains power-of-two $[2^{12},2^{13},...,2^{29}]$ and non-power-of-two $5/8*[2^{12},2^{13},...,2^{29}]$.

 It is evident that the *Work-Efficient* method performs better than the *Naive* method.
-However, it faces challenges when dealing with non-power-of-two (NPOT) data.
+However, it suffers from severe instability when dealing with non-power-of-two (NPOT) data.
 By employing the *divide and conquer* strategy and applying it in Shared Memory (SM), the results are comparable to the baseline implementation provided by the `thrust` library.

 ### Stream Compaction